-- 52 credits (minimum) from required courses - See list of breakdowns below - 28 credits (minimum) from elective courses - Of the 80 credits required to graduate, at least 4 credits must have an Indigenous focus. - At GW Graham Secondary, students meet this requirement through English First Peoples 11. - o Student coming from another school will have other course options to meet this requirement. - Three (3) ministry designed assessments: Numeracy 10, Literacy 10, and Literacy 12.
+- 52 credits (minimum) from required courses - See list of breakdowns below - 28 credits (minimum) from elective courses - Of the 80 credits required to graduate, at least 4 credits must have an Indigenous focus. - o At GW Graham Secondary, students meet this requirement through English First Peoples 10. - Students who have not completed the requirement at grade 10 (and/or have come from another school) are encouraged to take a Grade 11 English or Socials course that satisfies the requirement. - Three (3) ministry designed assessments: Numeracy 10, Literacy 10, and Literacy 12.